 The single largest confirmed theft that appeared in TRAS but did not appear in CMS equated to 85GWh of energy – which represents £2.5m of gas at wholesale prices.
 The AUGE has stated that this is a clear and direct contributory factor in the volatility of Unidentified Gas experienced by industry parties and the JTRR agreed it is vital that improvements are made by codifying the requirement for Shippers and Suppliers to communicate and for confirmed theft data to be entered into Settlement.

-SPAA Change Proposal (SCP) 492 – JTRR Reporting Confirmed Theft of Gas (available here: https://www.energytheftdetection.co.uk/change/scp-492-jtrr-reporting-confirmed-theft-of-gas/) has already been implemented to require Suppliers to provide consumption data to Shippers, where theft of gas is confirmed.
+SPAA Change Proposal (SCP) 492 – JTRR Reporting Confirmed Theft of Gas has already been implemented to require Suppliers to provide consumption data to Shippers, where theft of gas is confirmed.
 This UNC Modification is now required to ensure the appropriate obligations exist in the UNC.

 How?